juliancorrea/juliancorrea/README.md

 ## 🚀 What I Do

-- Apply AI/LLMs to real, production use cases
+- Apply AI and LLMs to real, production-grade use cases with measurable business impact
+- Stay hands-on with code, maintaining strong software engineering fundamentals and code quality
-- Lead and scale engineering teams
+- Lead, mentor, and scale software engineering teams, balancing autonomy with accountability
-- Define architecture and technical strategy
+- Define software architecture and technical strategy, guided by simplicity, scalability, and maintainability
-- Build cloud-native platforms (AWS-first)
+- Design and build cloud-native platforms on AWS, delivering end-to-end solutions (VPC, ECS/EKS, CI/CD, CloudFront, WAF)
-- Deliver high-availability systems and mobile apps
+- Deliver high-availability systems and web/mobile applications, optimized for performance and reliability
-- Design and deliver **BI, ETL pipelines, and data integration solutions**
+- Design and implement BI, ETL pipelines, data integration, and search solutions (including Elasticsearch)
-- Turn ambiguous problems into clear execution plans
+- Turn ambiguous and complex problems into clear, executable plans, combining technical depth with ownership

-Comfortable in environments with **high autonomy and low bureaucracy**.
+- Comfortable in environments with **high autonomy and low bureaucracy**.

 ---